sass/sass/accepted/package-importer.d.ts.md

 Currently, the only available package importer is `NodePackageImporter`, which follows Node resolution logic to locate Sass files.

-An optional `entryPointPath` path can be passed to the `NodePackageImporter` to provide a starting `parentURL` for the Node package resolution algorithm.
-If not set, the default value is `require.main.filename`.
+An optional `entryPointDirectory` path can be passed to the `NodePackageImporter` to provide a starting `parentURL` for the Node package resolution algorithm.
+If not set, the default value is the parent directory of `require.main.filename`.

 Defaults to undefined.